prestodb/rfcs/RFC-0004-jdbc-join-pushdown.md

 This JoinNode replacement to ‘single table scan’ will continue until the traversal find any of the below condition and immediately return the node without travers or pushing down the parent nodes.

-a) left and right tables are from different catalog
+a) left and right tables are from different catalogue

-b) join condition are from different catalog
+b) join condition are from different catalogue

-c) Filter condition is not from same catalog
+c) Filter condition is not from same catalogue

 #### The JoinPushdown Rule representation

 JoinPushdown Rule or traverse algorithm should consider traversing the PlanNode hierarchy on left depth fisrt JoinNode and then right JoinNodes (if the right is a JoinNode instead of TableScanNode) to reach out the left and right table of the JoinNode and then to validate its 'Joinpushdown condition'.
 If it satisfies the join pushdown condition then it will replace that JoinNode to TableScanNode.

-#### The algorith for join query which contains tables from same connector (postgres) is as follows.
+#### The algorithm for join query which contains tables from same connector (postgres) is as follows.

 Here the JoinQuery with 3 tables (employee, department and project) which are from same connector (postgres) and the JoinNode tree structure for the PlanNod is generated with two join (JoinNode-1 and JoinNode-2) as follows.
 JoinNode-1 left is another JoinNode-2 and its right is project table.
-JoinNode-1 is the left deep JoinNode which resolve ‘FROM’ table employee from its ‘left’ and next adjuscent table department from its ‘right’.
+JoinNode-1 is the left deep JoinNode which resolve ‘FROM’ table employee from its ‘left’ and next adjacent table department from its ‘right’.

 ![rule_repsent_samecatalog](https://github.com/Ajas-Mangal/jdbc-join-pushdown/assets/175085180/92736bb7-0032-40d0-bcd5-fa85a17f2bf9)

 In JoinPushdown Optimizer-Rule, the JoinNode is traversed on left depth first manner to find the left deep JoinNode and it will reach to the JoinNode-2.
 Now it check its left and right table with ‘join pushdwon condition’.
 As both tables staisfies the condition the Rule will create a 'new TableScanNode' which contain employee and department details and replace the JoinNode-2 with that 'new TableScanNode'.
 Now it validate ‘join pushdown condition’ against this tree (parent) hierarchy and it observe 'new TableScanNode' as left and project table as right, which also satisfies the condition.
 So merging this children’s too, to the single TableScanNode by adding the project table to previously created ‘new TableScanNode’ and replace the JoinNode-1 with this ‘modified new TableScanNode’.
 Now there is no JoinNode but it is replaced with a single 'new TableScanNode' which contains all the table details (employee, department and project) as per the query table order.

-#### The algorith for join query which contains tables from multiple connector
+#### The algorithm for join query which contains tables from multiple connector

 JoinPushdown Rule or traverse algorithm should consider traversing the JoinNode on left depth fisrt to identify left deep JoinNode and then travers to its right JoinNode on left depth fisrt then right.
 After traversing all JoinNode on this manner it will validate the resolved left table and right table of that visited JoinNode.
 For example if we have a PlanNode like below

 ![bushy1](https://github.com/Ajas-Mangal/jdbc-join-pushdown/assets/175085180/0d04c10b-bccf-4df8-966b-3ae7fba89c31)

 It should first go through the left of the JoinNode and should replace '2.left Join' with TableScanNode as '2.left Join' is a completed JoinNode with left and right are tables which satisfies the join condition.
-Then tranverse through right (right is a JoinNode instead of TableScanNode) of the left visited JoinNode and should replace '4.left Join'.
-Here '4.left Join' sattisties the JoinPushdown Condition as the left and right of the tables of join are from same catalog and join condition are from same catalog.
-Here '3.right Join' tables are from same catalog (after replace 4. left Join), but the join condition is from different catalog.
+Then traverse through right (right is a JoinNode instead of TableScanNode) of the left visited JoinNode and should replace '4.left Join'.
+Here '4.left Join' satisfies the JoinPushdown Condition as the left and right of the tables of join are from same catalogue and join condition are from same catalogue.
+Here '3.right Join' tables are from same catalogue (after replace 4. left Join), but the join condition is from different catalogue.
 So while visit '3. right Join' it immediately return the node as it is, without replace that node and without traverse through the remaining parent node.
 The final output of the JdbcJoinPushdwon is as follows.

 ![bushy2](https://github.com/Ajas-Mangal/jdbc-join-pushdown/assets/175085180/a2089091-49a6-47d6-b23f-7c2460383c22)

 When we analyze the Presto created PlanNode for the same join query, it is observed that it is never created right part of the JoinNode as a JoinNode, instead it is always a TableScanNode.
 All the Join is hold under the left JoinNode hierarchy as follows.
 If that is the case then the optimizer code change will pushingdown the JoinNode '4.
 JoinNode', as it is the only node which satisfies the join pushdown condition.
-For federated query (multiple catalog query), for pushingdown multiple catalog tables, presto should create above defined bushy PlanNode which is able to hold JoinNode on left and right of the Join.
+For federated query (multiple catalogue query), for pushingdown multiple catalog tables, presto should create above defined bushy PlanNode which is able to hold JoinNode on left and right of the Join.
 Creating bushy PlanNode is not planned on this scope.

 ![PlanNode](https://github.com/Ajas-Mangal/jdbc-join-pushdown/assets/175085180/15191445-d37e-4b75-815a-95a7cfcb6a62)